miakepia/portfolio/pages/template-alt.md

     We reduced the number of unique layouts from 140 to 10, making it more straightforward for teams to iterate GOV.UK at pace.
 A smaller number of layouts and design elements also meant we could simplify the front-end architecture.

-    User experience improved as the predictable design allowed users to focus on content instead of the design.
+    User experience improved as the predictable design allowed users to focus on the content they needed.

     Accessibility improvements to font size, touch targets, colour contrast and layout improved the mobile experience as well.

-    Given that 40% of users visited GOV.UK on mobile devices at the time, the impact of this was significant.

     Developer and designer confidence in making changes increased, and teams felt less stressed and more able to innovate.
 </div>
 </div>

 <div class="outro">

    This work helped kick off the first, early explorations for a <a href="https://design-system.service.gov.uk/">GOV.UK Design System</a>.
-And the streamlined design and front-end also laid the foundations for us to improve user journeys across the site.
+The streamlined design and front-end also laid the foundations for simpler publishing tools, unified navigation and rapid iteration at scale.

 </div>
 </section>